Understand the different types of Facebook ads and when to use them.

 The easiest way to spot a scam is by remembering that Google Business Profile is a free tool.
 While you may choose to hire a digital marketing agency to optimize your business listings, you’re not required to pay Google or any other entity to claim your business listings.

 Telling a Fake Google Listing Call From a Real One

 Keep in mind that it’s possible you may be getting a real call from a Google operator, but you need to pay close attention to make sure it’s the real deal.
 If Google does call you, it’ll likely be to confirm general information about an existing listing.
 We recommend reviewing Google’s guidelines on spotting fake calls.
 One key thing to remember is that Google never asks for payment, sign-up, or sensitive information over the phone.

 What to Do After Being Contacted

-This listings scam is so prevalent that Google created a form for business owners to report this kind of activity.
-If a caller tries to elicit any payment from you to claim your listing, flag them immediately.
-After filing a report, place your name on the National Do Not Call list if you’re not already apart of it.
-Of course, you still run the risk of being contacted, as you’re not dealing with a legitimate telemarketing company who engages in ethical business practices.
-But, if they continue to contact you after you’ve joined the Do Not Call list, you can file a complaint with the FTC, so they’re alerted to the dubious behavior.
-You should also try asking the caller not to reach out again.
+If a caller tries to elicit payment from you to claim your listing, flag them immediately.
+After filing a report, place your name on the National Do Not Call list if you haven’t already.
+Of course, you still risk being contacted since you’re not dealing with a legitimate telemarketing company that engages in ethical business practices.

-Now that you know what to look out for in the future, we encourage you to share this information with other business owners.
+Now that you know what to look for in the future, we encourage you to share this information with other business owners.
 These illegitimate companies often ask for hundreds of dollars, which is a blow to any organization.
-Remember: Google business listings are free and they do not expire.
-For more information on the Google business listings scam or to learn about optimizing your listings for better search results, contact the Front Porch Solutions team.
+Remember: Google business listings are free, and they do not expire.
+Reach out to our team of experts today for more information on how to optimize your listings for better search results and protect your business while expanding your digital marketing efforts.